Speech and Language Toys for Building Pronunciation, Articulation, Receptive and Expressive Language This article provides…

 This was one of the first signs Tuck was beginning to use those sensory receptors in his mouth to prep him for speech and language.
 After a few weeks, Tuck, who was normally quiet and wouldn’t make any sounds, began the babbling phase.
 It was a good sign his brain was getting ready for speech and language.
 You may think this idea is just for children with speech and language delays, but you’d be wrong.
 These types of activities are good for all children as they are developing their speech and language milestones as babies and toddlers.

 Now before we continue, it’s important to remember that your child isn’t going to automatically begin talking just by using an electric toothbrush.
 In addition to all the exercises Tuck does at home, he also does movement therapy, speech therapy, microphone work and music therapy at our center for auditory stimulation.
-It is not an alternative to speech therapy, however, since we only see our students two to three times a week, kids need other exercises at home to help encourage speech and language development.
+It is not an alternative to speech therapy, however, kids need other exercises at home to help encourage speech and language development.

-Another activity we asked Tuck to try was blowing bubbles.
+Another activity Tuck does at home is blowing bubbles.
 This was difficult for him at first, but now he blows bubbles and can also pop them by clapping his hands together.
 As he blows the bubbles, he is putting his lips into the “oo” shape, which will help him with words like “boot,” “cook,” and “food.”

 In addition, having Tuck pop the bubbles by clapping his hands also helps his hand-eye coordination.
 As he watches the bubbles fall into his hands, it allows him to track the bubbles, which not only helps organize his brain, but will prep him for reading and writing as he grows older.